 There are constantly new data exchange platforms being created: for different data types, different users, and different industries.

-Our Ultimate Guide to Data Marketplaces tells you everything you need to know about the best data marketplaces available today.
-You'll learn about the difference between data exchanges, who's using them, and why data marketplaces are the most powerful method of data exchange in 2022.
+Our Ultimate Guide to the Data Marketplace tells you everything you need to know about the best data marketplaces available today.
+You'll learn about the difference between data exchanges, who's using them, and why data marketplaces are the most powerful method of data exchange in 2023.

 What is a data marketplace?

 A data marketplace is a platform where users can buy and sell data.
 A data marketplace is an easy way for data providers to market, manage and sell their data.
 In turn, data marketplaces allow data buyers to browse, compare and purchase data from multiple sources collected in one, easy-to-navigate marketplace.

 A data marketplace works in the same way as any other online market which facilitates the exchange of commodities.
 For example, Alibaba is a marketplace for wholesale goods, and Airbnb is a marketplace for short-term real estate, primarily vacation rentals.
 What’s important here is that Alibaba and Airbnb don’t own any of the capital being traded on their marketplaces.
 Alibaba doesn't have any food or retail goods in their inventory, and Airbnb operates without owning a single property.